RokasGiedrys/luna_banking/README.md

   <h2>📌 Acknowledgments</h2>
   <p>
-    A huge thanks to the Andrians's repository for the guidance and inspiration for this project.
+    A huge thanks to the Andrian's repository for the guidance and inspiration for this project.
     This step-by-step implementation taught me the power of combining different tools and frameworks to solve real-world problems.
   </p>
 </body>